 Legalism, God’s Law, And Confusion

-So first let us start with my first premise by pointing to a fundamental doctrine on God’s sovereignty which teaches that there is absolutely nothing that man can do to save himself.
-Legalism, on the other hand says that there is not only something that man can do, but there is something he must do, to be saved.
-But the Bible does not teach that no more than it teaches that grace is a licence to abandon God’s law.
+So first, let’s start with my first premise on this subject by pointing to a fundamental doctrine on God’s sovereignty which teaches that there is absolutely nothing that man can do to save himself.
+Legalism, on the other hand, says that there is not only something that man can do, but there is something that he must do, to be saved.
+But the Bible doesn’t teach this sort of thing no more than it teaches that we can abandon God’s law.
 The doctrine of God’s sovereignty teaches that our salvation is totally God’s doing.
 Paul gave us the reason for this.
-It was so that “no man may boast”.
+It was so that “no man may boast.”

-So to help us think through this let us ponder a little question.
-“Why should God let you into heaven when you die”?
-The answer to that question cannot use the word “I”, not even once, because to use the word “I” means that I did something.
-And if I did something, even a tiny little itty bitty thing, then I have reason to boast before my fellow man and before God.
-And God will not have that.
-If the evangelist knocks on your door, for example, and presents the Gospel to you, and you understand it and repent, and after he leaves your house he goes to your neighbor’s house and presents him with the same message, and he rejects it, what is the difference between you and your neighbor?
+To help us think through this, let us ponder one of those thought-provoking questions: Why should God let us into heaven?
+In our answer, we can’t use the word I, not even once; because to use the word I means that we did something.
+And if we did something, even a tiny thing, then we have reason to boast before our fellow man and God.
+If the evangelist knocks on your and your neighbor’s door, for example, and presents the Gospel to both of you, and you understand it and repent while your neighbor rejects the same message, what is the difference between the two of you?
 Were you smarter than him?
 Wiser?
 More open-minded?
+More righteous?
+More reasonable?
 If so, you have a reason to boast.
-But scripture is clear that no man has reason to boast.
+But scripture is clear that no man has a reason to boast.
 This truth is our starting point for everything.
-Our salvation is a work of God, begun while we were still living in rebellion.
+Our salvation is a work of God begun while we were still living in rebellion.